yua10/rock_paper_Scissors/week-1/front-end-development/design_101.md

 ### Usability principles for user interface design

-### Notes:

-#### Point
-- **Understand** what heuristics are and how to use them in UX design

 #### Narrative
-- **Reveal** that it was Design Consultant Don Norman who came up with the word 'heuristics' to refer to these usability measures
+- Don Norman, a design consultant - came up with the word 'heuristics' to refer to these usability measures
-- **Tell** students heuristics are important principles to follow when shaping their designs to make sure their products are more usable to more people and more likely to succeed
+- heuristics are important principles to follow when shaping their designs to make sure their products are more usable to more people and more likely to succeed

-#### Transition
-- **Introduce** students to the following heuristics

 ---

 ### Visibility of System Status

 <img class="r-stretch" src="https://user-images.githubusercontent.com/25111733/192462363-1e463a26-e333-49c4-b89c-2687ed75f6d8.png">

-### Notes:

-#### Definition
-- **Tell** students the app should always show the status of an on-going operation to the users until is is fully done/processed.
+- An app should always show the status of an on-going operation to the users until is is fully done/processed.
 This way, users get a clear understanding of the progress of that particular process and activity and are not left confused

-#### Demonstration
-- **Demonstrate** how the heuristic is shown on the example on the slide but first ask students:
-  - Progress bar showing the upload of 3 out of 5 images
-  - User is well aware of progress and can wait without confusion until the processing has completed

 ---